spotlightpa/poor-richard/content/interactives/opioid-quiz.md

 published = 2025-03-19
 authors = ["Ed Mahon"]
-byline = "Ed Mahon of Spotlight PA" blurb = "Use our interactive tool to decide what type of opioid settlement spending should be allowed in Pennsylvania — and compare your results to a secretive oversight board." description = "Use our interactive tool to share your views on what types of spending should be approved for Pennsylvania’s opioid settlement funds." extended-kicker = "News Quiz" feed-exclude = false
+byline = "Ed Mahon of Spotlight PA" blurb = "Use our interactive tool to decide what type of opioid settlement spending should be allowed in Pennsylvania — and compare your results to the choices of a secretive oversight board." description = "Use our interactive tool to share your views on what types of spending should be approved for Pennsylvania’s opioid settlement funds." extended-kicker = "News Quiz" feed-exclude = false